 -Local Pulmonary Physician said there was no identification of exactly what chemicals caused my problem and no lab work performed by my environmental doctor, also that there was no objective evidence of injury from chemicals.
-Apparently he did not get all of my environmental medicine doctor’s records as even the Decision cites several records by my doctor that clearly address all of these things.
+Apparently he did not get all of my environmental medicine doctor’s records as even the WC judge’s Decision cites several records by my doctor that clearly address all of these things.
 The pulmonologist also discounted the existence of multiple chemical sensitivity.
 He didn’t recognize that chemical sensitivity is a real condition that can result from a chemical injury.
 So it’s not surprising he kept going the psych route if he didn’t even believe the condition exists.
 Also, said I had seen multiple doctors for abdominal complaints and no physiologic cause was identified.
-Remember this was 20 years ago when irritable bowel was not considered to have a physiologic cause by many docs at the time.
+Remember this was over 20 years ago when irritable bowel was not considered to have a physiologic cause by many docs at the time.
 Also, as previously stated I did eventually have the diagnostic GI test, i.e.the CDSA, that clearly showed physiologic causes, i.e. multiple abnormalities including results consistent with an intestinal infection.
 I was prescribed a three week course of antibiotics which greatly improved the abdominal pain.
 He apparently did not get these records either.

 According to the pulmonary doctor the other side enlisted for his opinion I’d apparently never had a real medical condition pretty much my whole adult life!
 This is totally ridiculous as my medical conditions have all had physiologic causes.
 I suspect the other side’s enlisted doctor was once again given incomplete records.
 He obviously did not get my ENT, physical therapy, chiropractor, gynecology records which is where you primarily find the diagnoses and treatments I’d received over the years.